Registration Policy on Adding/Dropping Courses

 UNIVERSITY DECISION

-Students may add and drop courses using My Student Center during official web registration days as designated by The Office of the University Registrar in the official academic calendar for each term.
+Students may add and drop courses using My Student Center during official web registration days as designated by the Office of the University Registrar in the official academic calendar for each term.
 Under no circumstances are students permitted to add classes to their schedules after the census date, unless otherwise dictated by the school’s profession-specific accreditation body.
 Check the official Academic Calendar for published census dates.

 PERTINENT INFORMATION